Welding

 positioner

-The component that holds and moves the workpiece in a robotic welding system.
-Positioners increase the manipulator's range.
+The component that holds and moves the workpiece fixture in a robotic welding system.
+Positioners ensure robots can access all necessary parts of the workpiece.

 postflow time

-An end option that controls gas shielding after welding stops.
+An end option that controls the duration of gas shielding after welding stops.
 Postflow time determines how long gas flows after the welding output ends.

-An advanced GMAW process in which metal droplets form on the electrode one at a time at a fixed frequency.
-Precision pulse provides more control and consistent transfer than traditional pulse.
+An advanced type of GMAW metal transfer in which metal droplets form on the electrode one at a time at a fixed frequency.
+Precision pulsed transfer provides more control and consistent transfer than traditional pulse spray transfer.

 preflow time

-A start option that controls gas shielding before welding begins.
-Preflow time determines how long gas flows after the trigger is pulled but before the wire feeding begins.
+A start option that controls the duration of gas shielding before welding begins.
+Preflow time determines how long gas flows after the trigger is pulled but before the wire begins feeding and the arc is initiated.

-A wire drive system that consists of two motors: one that pushes the electrode from the feeder and another that pulls the electrode.
-Push-pull systems are often used when welding aluminum.
+A wire drive system that uses one motor to push the electrode out of the feeder and another motor to pull the electrode.
+Push-pull wire feed systems are often used when welding aluminum.

 ramp-up